-Information determined from planning phases and Chapters 1101, 1102, and 1103 is utilized in alternative solution formation
+Information determined from planning phases and Chapters 1101, 1102, and 1103 is utilized in alternative solution formation.

-To evaluate the alternative solutions developed
+To evaluate the alternative solutions developed.

+1104.02 Environmental Documentation Considerations

 This chapter presents methods for developing alternatives.
 For projects requiring an Environmental Assessment (EA) or an Environmental Impact Statement (EIS), a final proposed alternative may only be determined through the National Environmental Policy Act (NEPA) process and/or the State Environmental Policy Act (SEPA) process (see Chapter 400 of the Environmental Manual for more information).
 If an EA or EIS has not been initiated under NEPA/SEPA, follow the procedures in this chapter.
 To help advance the project, consider and use appropriate NEPA/SEPA terminology.
 Perform public and agency outreach and document all information regarding alternatives development for use later in the NEPA/SEPA process, according to 23 CFR 168(d).
 Terminology used in this chapter assumes that NEPA/SEPA have not been initiated.
 In the event that the NEPA/SEPA process has been initiated and an EA or EIS will be required, coordinate with the region Environmental Office staff to make sure that this alternative formulation and evaluation is performed in accordance with NEPA/SEPA guidance.

-1104.02 Alternative Solution Formulation
+1104.03 Alternative Solution Formulation

-An important function of alternative solution formulation is to identify alternatives that address the baseline need while balancing the performance trade-offs identified in the process.
-This can include analysis of multimodal trade-offs and the formulation of multimodal/intermodal solutions.
-Need identification and contributing factor analysis (CFA) are critical to alternative solution formulation (see Chapter 1101 and guidance document Contributing Factors Analysis for more information).
+Identify alternatives that address the baseline need while balancing the performance trade-offs identified in the process.
+This performance-based, data-driven approach can include analysis of multimodal trade-offs and the formulation of multimodal/intermodal solutions, potentially reducing travel demand.
+Reference need identification and contributing factor analysis (CFA) in the alternative solution formulation (see Chapter 1101 and Contributing Factors subsection of the Guidance Document for more information).

 Conduct alternative solutions formulation according to the following principles:

-Formulate alternatives compatible with context and design controls
+Formulate alternatives compatible that are with context and design controls.

+Seek lower-cost approaches and efficiencies, such as Transportation Systems Management and Operations strategies, in expanding and operating the multimodal transportation system to reduce travel demand and the need for building costly new infrastructure.

+Consider incremental, phased solutions.

+Formulate alternatives that address, but do not exceed, the specific needs and problems.

 Form solutions around contributing factors or the underlying root reason(s) identified from CFA.
 Address the underlying root reason(s) determined from CFA in at least one alternative.